 This course is not for beginners.
 It covers advance diagnosis and repairing Ford powerstroke diesel engines, but instead of using cryptic flow charts this course explains how the systems really work.
-This is especially true of diesel information because of the unique terms, components, and strategies used.
-To successfully repair Ford's unique diesel engine management systems you must have the 'inside information'.
-ASE A-9 certification learning objectives are addressed in this course.
-Prerequisite: A minimum grade of C in AUTO 180 or Consent of Instructor
+This is especially true of diesel information

 AUTO-291 Dmax & Cummins Engine Performance 1-2-2